Chuxiong Yunnan, China Travel Guide

 Wild mushrooms are a seasonal delicacy, savored mainly during the summer monsoon months, found fresh at local markets and restaurants.

-Visit in the morning for best selection.
+Visit before noon for best selection.

 Convenient for varied choices.